rmjarvis/TreeCorr/docs/params.rst

     - ``DDD``, ``RRR`` = The raw numbers of triangles for the data and randoms
     - ``DDR``, ``DRD``, ``RDD``, ``DRR``, ``RDR``, ``RRD`` (if ``nn_statistic=compensated``) = The cross terms between data and random.

-:nnn_statistic: (str, default='compensated') Which statistic to use for xi as the estimator of the NNN correlation function.
+:nnn_statistic: (str, default='compensated') Which statistic to use for the estimator of the NNN correlation function.

     Options are: